jotslo/joshscript/README.md

 A **huge** thanks to derns#5715 (https://github.com/upshaw) for completely rewriting the source code for me to publish as 1.2.
 He also released the language-josh package on the atom text editor!
 This allows you to get your syntax highlighted when writing code in JoshScript.

 # What's New?
-JoshScript 1.2.1 has been released and features a new function.
+JoshScript 1.2.2 has been released and contains a few bug fixes and updated functions.

 # Usage
 **JOSH** increases the value by 1